hankbao/libreboot/docs/gnulinux/encrypted_parabola.md

 <http://libreboot.org/docs/install/#flashrom>.
 Cd to the libreboot\_util
 directory and update the flash chip contents:\
     # ./flash update libreboot.rom
-And wait for the "Verifying flash\...
+And wait for the "Verifying flash...
 VERIFIED."
 Once you have done that, shut down and then boot up with your new configuration.

 When done, delete GRUB (remember, we only needed it for the